boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ![Architecture template image](../../static/img/what-is-container.png)

 Always the same result, bypassing the infrastructure.
-It is a result of Docker way of working, shown above on architecture scheme.
+It is a result of the way Docker works, shown above on architecture scheme.
 For more details, check [What is a Container](https://www.docker.com/resources/what-container) where you can find great basics.

 ## <a name="own-playground"></a>Prepare your own playground